CatBackmanCasino/MS1-ericbackman-plantaway/README.md

 - __The landing page image__

-The first thing to catch your eye is a picture of our founder and a quote that makes the visitor feel the company is trustworthy.
+The first thing to catch your eye is a picture of our founder and a quote that makes the visitor feel the business is trustworth.
 There are millions of sites out there so creating a personal connection with the customer makes all the difference.
-This get's us one step closer.
-By ending the section with a positive quote we send the visitor to the next section with a positive feeling.
+This gets us one step closer.
+By ending the section with a positive quote, we send the visitor to the next section with a positive feeling.

 ![Landing Page](assets/images/landing-image.png)